W.I.T.C.H. (song)

 "W.I.T.C.H." (pronounced "witch") is a 2022 song by Canadian alt-pop singer Devon Cole.
+It was released on July 7, 2022, via Arista Records.
+The song was written by Cole and songwriters John Mark Nelson and Alexandra Soumalias.

+Background

 Cole initially performed a demo of the opening verse of the song on TikTok, where it received over 40 million views.
-She was responding to a piece of instrumental music John Mark Nelson had shared on the platform.
+She was singing original lyrics over a piece of instrumental backing music Nelson had shared on the platform.

 A full version of the song was then released as her first single through Arista Records (who are owned by Sony Music Entertainment) on 7 July 2022.
 With nearly 300,000 pre-saves, it was Sony's biggest pre-save campaign for a female artist to that point.
 A music video followed.

-"W.I.T.C.H." is an acronym for "Woman in total control of herself".
+"W.I.T.C.H." is an acronym for "Woman In Total Control (of) Herself".
 Cole described the song as reclaiming "the witch as a symbol of women's resistance.
 It celebrates women's strength, autonomy, and rebellion".
-The song was written by John Mark Nelson, Devon Cole and Alexandra Soumalias, and produced by Nelson.
+The song was written by Nelson, Cole and Alexandra Soumalias, and produced by Nelson.
 The music was performed by Nelson on keyboards, guitar, bass and drum machine.

 Cole received a Juno Award nomination for Breakthrough Artist of the Year at the Juno Awards of 2023.